ehein6/emu-microbench/emu_c_utils/README.md

 The loop within the worker function should go from `begin` to `end` and have a stride of `NODELETS()`.
 Each worker function will be assigned elements on a single nodelet, and should REMOTE_ADD to the `sum` argument.
-- `args` - Additional arguments to pass to each invocation of the worker function.
+- `...` - Additional arguments to pass to each invocation of the worker function.
 Arguments will be passed via the varargs interface, and you will need to cast back to the appropriate type within the worker function using the `va_arg` macro.